Makene2699/makene2699.github.io/README.md

 ---

 ## 👥 Extracurricular Activities
-- Led a team in designing a creative application for Project 2
-- Improved user interface and usability of the application
+- Here’s a stronger, more detailed version that sounds more professional and impactful:

+**Extracurricular Activities**
+Successfully led a team in the design and development of a creative application for Project 2, demonstrating leadership, collaboration, and problem-solving skills.
+Played a key role in improving the application’s user interface and overall usability by implementing user-centered design principles, resulting in a more intuitive and efficient user experience.
+Additionally, coordinated team efforts, ensured timely project completion, and maintained clear communication throughout the development process.

 ---